rrelyea/3fund-info/README.md

 # 3fund-info

-Emjoy daily updates of your 3 fund portfolio performance.
+Emjoy daily updates of your 3 Fund Portfolio performance.

 Navigate to your data file ... perf \ stock - bond (based on your AA) \